 Shani Kenzie : Conservational Genet[h]ics

 The preservation of built heritage aims to protect selected properties and their values.
-We do so to ensure their perpetuation in full authenticity and richness for future generations, as tangible evidence of past traditions and common cultural heritage.
-It is a valuable asset in terms of aesthetic, spatial, cultural, and social aspects.
-Based on 19th-century theories, preservation is expressed in a hierarchy that creates an attempt to transform objects from the past into those with supratemporal presences.
-The practice of conservation deals with consecrating monuments, restoring them and giving the illusion that the laws of time do not apply to them.
+We do so to preserve their authenticity and richness for future generations, as tangible evidence of past traditions and common cultural heritage.
+These are valuable assets in terms of aesthetic, spatial, cultural, and social aspects.
+Based on 19th-century theories, preservation is expressed in attempts to transform objects from the past into those with supratemporal presences.
+The practice of conservation deals with consecrating monuments, restoring them, and giving the illusion that the laws of time do not apply to them.
 This requires the preservationist to play God.
-As the action is typically done from the front inward, it ignores the surrounding ambience and creates either preservation or destruction binary space.
+Because the action is typically done from the front inward, it ignores the surrounding ambience and results in the preservation or destruction of binary space.

-Tel Aviv is the city with the largest concentration of buildings for preservation (about 2300) in Israel, of which about 400 buildings are designated for strict preservation, on which no construction additions or other changes are allowed.
-Therefore, it can be argued that the conservation practised in Tel Aviv is akin to museum conservation, keeping objects in space and frozen in time while removing them from the urban story of change and development.
-On the other hand, in the view of the Tel Aviv Municipality, designating a building for preservation, and especially for strict preservation, imposes excess financial costs on the developers, and for that reason, the municipality offers economic incentives in the form of additional construction rights and possibilities to move construction rights to another site.
-To justify the economics of the preservation operation, towers are often constructed above the objects that are to be preserved, which is permissible to divert/lift/dismantle/destroy the protected object and return it to its place after the tower has been constructed.
-Actions like these, which conflict with accepted international conservation standards, are the result of pure economic constraints, produce absurd spatial situations and thus disrupt the conservation message.
+The city of Tel Aviv has the largest concentration of buildings for preservation (about 2,300) in Israel, of which about 400 buildings are designated for strict preservation, on which no additions or other changes are allowed.
+Therefore, it can be argued that the conservation practiced in Tel Aviv is akin to museum conservation, freezing objects in space and time while removing them from the urban story of change and development.
+On the other hand, the Tel Aviv Municipality views designating a building for preservation, and especially for strict preservation, as imposing excess financial costs on the developers.
+For that reason, the municipality offers economic incentives in the form of additional construction rights and possibilities to move construction rights to another site.
+To justify the economics of the preservation operation, towers are often constructed above the objects that are to be preserved, and it is permissible to divert/lift/dismantle/destroy the protected object and return it to its place after the tower has been constructed.
+Actions like these, which conflict with accepted international conservation standards, are the result of pure economic constraints, produce absurd spatial situations, and thus disrupt the conservation message.

-In the project, which focuses on conservation action in Rothschild Boulevard, the epicenter of Tel Aviv's conservation, an alternative method for identifying properties for conservation is explored, as it examines how new boundaries for conservation action may change the spatial qualities of the urban environment.
+The project focuses on the conservation activity in Rothschild Boulevard, the epicenter of Tel Aviv's conservation.
+An alternative method for identifying properties for conservation is explored by examining how new boundaries for conservation may change the spatial qualities of the urban environment.
 It involves mapping the city's genome at different scales and designing a random scheme that is imposed on the space and sample fragments for preservation.
 Fragments of these genomes, which have been pulled from their original location, are repositioned in the space as a random conservation field that pursues the idea of hierarchy and sanctity.

 Gali Vardi : Resilient Path | Strategic Planning for Wildfires in Jerusalem Mountains

 Due to the climate crisis, extreme fire incidents are increasing all over the world.
 In August 2021, a destructive wildfire erupted in the Jerusalem mountains.
-This fire caused thousands of people to evacuate their homes.
+This fire forced thousands of people to evacuate their homes.

-From the analysis of the fire, it shows that the firefighters could have stopped the fire from progressing towered the settlements if they had used the existing forest buffer zones.
+From the analysis of the fire, it shows that the firefighters could have stopped the fire from progressing toward the settlements if they had used the existing forest buffer zones.
 This emphasizes the need for a systemic evaluation of the buffer zones.
-The project strategy is to design a new resilient path which will raise awareness to a sustainable forest rehabilitation process.
+The project strategy is to design a new resilient path that will raise awareness about a sustainable forest rehabilitation process.